-My summer in the Balkans consisted of 1 week in Slovenia with lots of outdoor adventures and hiking, 2 weeks in Croatia with relaxation and great food, and 1 week in Montenegro with sightseeing and national parks on the schedule.
+Are you planning a Europe trip and in need of a packing list for Europe in the summer?
+Then read on!
+My summer in Europe consisted of 1 week in Slovenia with lots of outdoor adventures and hiking, 2 weeks in Croatia with relaxation and great food, and 1 week in Montenegro with sightseeing and national parks on the schedule.
 The weather was impeccable with at least 27 degrees every day, which meant no jackets or rainwear in the backpack —> more room for accessories and dresses.

 Summer clothes is lighter and less bulky, and for once I didn’t overpack (I feel like I deserve a medal).
 I mostly wore short dresses and playsuits, and they worked well for the different activities I did.
 The playsuit is definitely one of my favorite outfits for summer because it’s so airy, feminine and cute.
 I just love wearing it.